MicrosoftDocs/win32/desktop-src/WmiSdk/example--getting-wmi-data-from-the-local-computer-asynchronously.md

 ---
-Description: 'You can use the procedure and code examples in this topic to create a complete WMI client application that performs COM initialization, connects to WMI on the local computer, gets data asynchronously, and then cleans up.'
+Description: You can use the procedure and code examples in this topic to create a complete WMI client application that performs COM initialization, connects to WMI on the local computer, gets data asynchronously, and then cleans up.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '1e11ca27-e67d-486c-8fc5-a10382edfff3'
+ms.assetid: 1e11ca27-e67d-486c-8fc5-a10382edfff3
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'Example: Getting WMI Data from the Local Computer Asynchronously'
+title: Example Getting WMI Data from the Local Computer Asynchronously ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Example: Getting WMI Data from the Local Computer Asynchronously